techconfit/techconfit.github.io/CONTRIBUTING.md

 - make sure it is a tech conference and it is not already listed.

-- make sure that is a event (not a meetup, hackaton, etc.)
+- make sure that is a conference (not a meetup, hackaton, etc.)

 - make sure that the event is in Italy and the speakers are mostly Italian.